developmentseed/cogeo-mosaic/README.md

 - Starting with version 2.0, pygeos has replaced shapely and thus makes `libgeos` a requirement.

-- **pygeos** hosted on pypi migth not compile on certain machine.
+- **pygeos** hosted on pypi might not compile on certain machines.
 This has been fixed in the master branch and can be installed with `pip install git+https://github.com/pygeos/pygeos.git`

-## See it in actions
+## See it in action

 - [**TiTiler**](http://github.com/developmentseed/titiler): A lightweight Cloud Optimized GeoTIFF dynamic tile server (COG, STAC and MosaicJSON).